 Five gallons of waste is also very heavy.
 A full tank can weigh more than 40lbs.
 Some models have the tanks on wheels to make disposal easier.
 However, you still have to lift the tank, which can be problematic if you have a bad back or are injured.

 And while portable toilets are designed to reduce splashing, some splashing will inevitably occur.
 You can read horror stories online from people who had accidents while emptying their toilet tanks.

 Virtually all campgrounds will have a dump site for waste.
 If you used chemicals in the top tank of the toilet, then you’ll have to dispose of waste in one of these sites.
 You can’t dump toilet chemicals in the normal sewer system.

 If you just used water for flushing, then you can empty the toilet tank in any normal toilet.
 However, this can be very messy!
 The tank is often larger than the toilet bowl, meaning that the bowl can overflow.
 So, don’t let the tank fill completely before you empty it in a normal toilet.

-But what about during emergencies when plumbing is down?
+But what about during emergencies when the plumbing is down?

-You’ll have to find or dig a latrine for dumping the waste.
+You’ll have to find or dig a latrine to dump the waste.
 Or, you’d need to have multiple cassettes so you could switch to another cassette once the first got full.

 Features to Look for:

-- Waste tank capacity: You’ll want a tank which can hold at least 3 gallons.
-Otherwise you’ll be emptying the tank very frequently.
+- Waste tank capacity: You’ll want a tank that can hold at least 3 gallons.
+Otherwise, you’ll be emptying the tank very frequently.

 - Fresh water reservoir capacity/number of flushes